galtza/global-typelist/README.md

 };
 ```

-Each new entry makes use of the previous entry in the history so that we can *push_back* our new type.
+Each new entry makes use of the previous one to construct a new *type list* by pushing a new type.

 Obviously, this is not very useful yet.
 We need a way to automatically refer to the previous entry and also a way to automatically generate the latest index to add to.